On Markowitz's pseudodistance for conformal manifolds: Introduction

 In particular, any quasi-homogeneous domain of $\R^{1,n}$ disjoint from at least one spacelike hyperplane is homogeneous.
 In the conclusion of Theorem~\ref{thm_application}, the domain $\Omega$ is either an HB-domain or conformally equivalent to a diamond of $\R^{1,n}$.
 In the latter case, there are three possible configurations for $\Omega$, see Figure~\ref{Figure_Modèles_affines_des_diamants}.

-We deduce a classification of closed conformally flat Lorentzian manifolds whose developing map takes values in a Einstein-de Sitter half-space.
+We deduce a classification of closed conformally flat Lorentzian manifolds whose developing map takes values in an Einstein-de Sitter half-space.

 \begin{corollary} Let $M$ be a closed conformally flat Lorentzian manifold.
-If the developing image of $M$ is contained in a Einstein-de Sitter half-space, then $\smash{\widetilde M}$ is conformally equivalent to a diamond of $\R^{1,n}$.
+If the developing image of $M$ is contained in an Einstein-de Sitter half-space, then $\smash{\widetilde M}$ is conformally equivalent to a diamond of $\R^{1,n}$.
 In particular, the manifold $M$ is finitely covered by a product $(\S^1\times N, [-dt^2\oplus\ghyp]),$ where $N$ is a closed Riemannian manifold of constant negative curvature. \end{corollary}

-Corollary~\ref{corollaire_de_lapplication} extends the classification result of \cite{Cha_Gal}, which concerned manifolds with proper developing image.
+Corollary F extends, in the Lorentzian setting, a result of \cite{Cha_Gal}, who classified closed conformally flat manifolds with proper development in the Einstein universe of arbitrary signature.
 That earlier work relied on Zimmer’s techniques \cite{Zimpropqh}, specific to proper domains, and in particular on the fact that proper quasi-homogeneous domains are dually convex.
 By contrast, the present situation is fundamentally different: quasi-homogeneous domains in the Einstein-de Sitter half-space may not be dually convex, since the half-space itself is not.
 Consequently, the proof of Theorem~\ref{thm_application} requires a different strategy from that of \cite{Cha_Gal}.